-(Update: I have since republished these stories in a larger compilation that you can find here.
-The link in the article below to the original short e-book will no longer work.)
+(Update: I have since republished these stories in a larger compilation that you can find here.)

 While I have made a few posts about my progress, I’ve been pretty tight-lipped about the content of the project, especially the author whose works I was translating.
 The reason for that was that I was lucky to discover an rare opportunity to translate and publish a certain author who is somewhat famous in Japan, but, until now, relatively unknown in the English-speaking world.